-- c) All of the Company's previous Canadian dollar term and other loans totaling \$5,963, including accrued interest, were settled during the year ended September 30, 2018 as a result of a debt restructuring completed on January 30, 2018, whereby the Company issued a convertible debenture as described more fully in note 9(d).
-These loans were unsecured and bore interest at rates ranging from 4.0% to 12% - d) The following convertible debentures are outstanding as of September 30, 2018: - (i) On January 30, 2018, the Company issued a convertible debenture as part of a debt restructuring with a principal amount of \$5,963, which is due on January 31, 2020 (note 9(c)).
+- (ii) On January 30, 2018, the Company issued a convertible debenture as part of a debt restructuring (Note 8(c)) with a principal amount of \$5,963, which is due on January 31, 2020.
 The debenture is convertible into common shares of Almonty at \$1.00 per share.
 The debenture bears interest at a rate of 6.0% per annum, compounding quarterly, payable on the earlier of the maturity date or the date of conversion.
 The debenture is subject to covenants customary for such facilities and the lender has nominated a member of the Board of Directors.
 On issuance of the debenture, the Company estimated the liability and equity components as \$5,311 and \$652, respectively.
 The fair value of the liability component was determined by discounting the expected future cash outflows for principal and interest at a discount rate of 12.0%, representing a market rate of interest on similar debt without a conversion feature.
-The difference between the total proceeds of the loan and the amount allocated to the liability component was allocated to the equity component.
-As at September 30, 2018, the amortized cost of the debt was \$5,459 and the difference between the principal amount of the loan and the amortized cost is recognized in profit or loss over the period to maturity using an effective interest rate of 12%. - (ii) In connection with the settlement of a loan in June 2017 (Note 9(b)), the Company issued a \$230 (US\$173) secured convertible debenture.
+The difference between the total proceeds of the loan and the amount allocated to the liability component was \$5,619 (September 30, 2018 \$5,459) and the difference between the principal amount of the loan and the amortized cost is recognized in profit or loss over the period to maturity at an effective interest rate of 12%. - (iii) The Company issued a \$230 (US\$173) secured convertible debenture in June 2017 in connection with a debt settlement.
 The debenture is due on June 23, 2022 and bears annual interest at 2.36%, payable quarterly.
-The debenture (including any accrued and unpaid interest) may be converted by the holder, at their option, into common shares of Almonty at an exercise price of \$0.340 (US\$0.2625) per share.
+The debenture (including any accrued and unpaid interest) may be converted by the holder, at their option, into common shares of Almonty at an exercise price of \$0.351 (US\$0.2625) per share.
 The estimated value of the conversion feature was not considered material.
 The debenture is secured by the shares of WCM.
-The carrying value of the loan, including accrued interest, at September 30, 2018 is \$224 (2017 \$216). - (iii) The Company has a \$6,000 (2017 \$6,000) convertible debenture outstanding with DRAG, which bears interest at 4.0% per annum, payable quarterly in arrears.
+The carrying value of the loan, including accrued interest, at March 31, 2019 is \$231 (September 30, 2018 \$224). - (iv) The Company has a \$6,000 (September 30, 2018 \$6,000) convertible debenture outstanding with DRAG, which bears interest at 4.0% per annum, payable quarterly in arrears.
 The debenture (including any accrued and unpaid interest) may be converted by the holder, at its option, into common shares of the Company at an exercise price of \$1.45 per share.
-During the year ended September 30, 2017, the maturity date was extended to March 22, 2019, and all other terms remained unchanged.
-The extension of the term of the loan was not considered an extinguishment of the original loan and, as a result, the debt is carried at its original carrying amount and no gain or loss was recognized.
-In connection with the loan extension the Company issued 1,206,574 common shares to settle \$422 of unpaid interest on this loan and recognized a gain of \$129 on settlement of this interest.
-Subsequent to September 30, 2018, the maturity date was extended to March 22, 2021.
+The maturity date of the loan was March 22, 2019, which during the period ended March 31, 2019 was extended to March 22, 2021, and all other terms remained unchanged.